 Fix: AtlasOS Playbook Stuck at “Reticulating Splines”

 During the implementation of the AtlasOS Playbook, the setup can get stuck on the Reticulating Splines screen.
-Here, the setup often goes through various dependencies and other utilities to be downloaded via the curl utility.
-However, an inconsistency can cause this issue to get stuck in which case you will have to reinitiate the current process.
+In this stage, the setup often goes through various dependencies and other utilities to download using the curl utility.
+However, an inconsistency can cause this issue to become stuck, in which case you will have to reinitiate the current process.

 AtlasOS Playbook Stuck at Reticulating Splines